Hundred Flowers Campaign: Escalation of criticism (Spring 1957)

 By the spring of 1957, Mao had announced that criticism was "preferred" and had begun to mount pressure on those who did not turn in healthy criticism on policy to the Central Government.
-The reception was immediate with intellectuals, who began voicing concerns without any taboo.
+However, lower and middle-ranked party officials were initially hostile to the anti-bureaucrat campaign and Mao had to dissuade Party officials' concerns by stating that the "blooming and contending" would not be permitted to produce "disorganization and confusion".
+Mao then mounted a persuasion campaign to convince non-communist intellectuals, promising that they would be given genuine positions of authority and power in order to harness their expertise to help build a stronger socialist China.
+The reception was immediate with intellectuals, who began voicing concerns without any taboo and against their better judgements.
 In the period from 1 May to 7 June that year, millions of letters were pouring into the Premier's Office and other authorities.
+Local Party officials were also under pressure to ensure the campaign was a success.

 From May to June 1957, newspapers published a huge range of critical articles.
-The majority of these critiques argued that the Party had become less revolutionary and more bureaucratic.
+The majority of these critiques argued that the Party had become less revolutionary and more bureaucratic, which had resulted in the monopolization of power and privilege and alienated from the masses.
+There were also criticisms of the Party's mistreatment of intellectuals that resulted in self-censorship.
 Nonetheless, most of the commentary was premised on complete acceptance of socialism and the legitimacy of the Communist Party and focused on making the existing socialist system work better.